Key Takeaways

 Start Early

-One of the crucial factors in achieving your investment goals is starting as soon as possible.
+One of the key factors in achieving your investment goals is starting as soon as possible.
 While positive market returns are never guaranteed from year to year, investing early can help you grow your wealth over longer stretches of time.
-One reason why a head start is so important is the concept of compounding.
+One reason a head start matters is the concept of compounding.

-One of the big advantages of prioritizing investments in your 20s is that it becomes easier to reach your financial goals while contributing a manageable percentage of your salary.
-Investors who earn a similar wage but start in their 30s or later have to contribute more money in order to achieve the same balance at the same age.
+Starting early makes it easier to reach your financial goals while contributing a manageable percentage of your salary.
+Those who begin investing later often have to contribute more to achieve the same balance at the same age.
 Our Retirement Calculator can help you determine what portion of your earnings you may need to invest now for your needs later in life.

-While building your investment portfolio is important to your long-term financial health, you don't want to sacrifice your short-term needs in the process.
-You may need to reconsider how much you contribute to a retirement account if it comes at the expense of building an emergency fund that can cover three to six months' worth of expenses.
-Once you've established a source of funds that you can tap in a worst-case scenario, it can be easier to start focusing on your longer-range investment goals.
+However, while building your investment portfolio is important, it shouldn’t come at the expense of your short-term needs.
+You may need to reconsider how much you contribute to a retirement account if it prevents you from building an emergency fund that covers three to six months’ worth of expenses.
+Once you’ve established that safety net, it becomes easier to focus on your longer-range investment goals.

 Build an Age-Appropriate Portfolio